What is MPFL Reconstruction

 Is MPFL reconstruction major surgery?

-Yes, we consider medial patellofemoral ligament surgery a “major” surgery.
-It requires general anesthesia, and a portion the surgery is requires open incisions.
-However, it is performed as an outpatient surgery, which means you get to go home the same day.
-It also usually requires only two small incisions.
+Yes, medial patellofemoral ligament reconstruction is considered a “major” surgery.
+It requires general anesthesia, and a portion of the surgery requires open incisions.
+However, it is performed as an outpatient procedure, which means patients go home the same day.
+It typically requires only two small incisions.

 How painful is MPFL reconstruction surgery?